 For hiking, wear walking shoes or lightweight hiking boots that have plenty of room for the toes.
-Break in your new boots at home before you venture out on a hike.
+Break in new boots at home before venturing out on a hike.
 Wear two pairs of socks to help prevent blisters.

 For canoeing, wear sport sandals or water shoes to protect against sharp rocks or broken glass.

 water—Bring at least a quart per person for a four-hour trip, and more on a hot day.
-(Let each child carry his own water.
-Fanny packs with water bottles are convenient.)
+Let each child carry their own water.
+Fanny packs with water bottles are convenient.

 Snacks/lunch—Choose compact food like

-fruit,cheese, and granola bars.
-GORP (granola, oats, raisins, and peanuts) is a nutritious option.
+cheese, and granola bars.
+Granola, oats, raisins, and peanuts alone or mixed together are a nutritious option.